 - Parents may add extra phone numbers for notification by going to the district’s web page and selecting “parents” which will take you to various parent resources.
-Look for the section dealing with automated notification system.
+Look for the section dealing with the automated notification system.

 Parents and students are responsible for knowing about emergency closings and delays.

 There is also the possibility of a one-hour delay or three-hour delay being called.
-On a three-hour delay the dismissal time in each building will be one hour later than on a normal day.
+On a three-hour delay, the dismissal time in each building will be one hour later than on a normal day.
 Building principals will supply parents with the delay schedules for their building at the beginning of each school year.